 - Nursing Practice Committee.
-A Nursing Practice Committee will be instituted and maintained.
+A Nursing Practice Committee will be instituted and 15.2 maintained.
 The Nursing Practice Committee shall be advisory and shall not affect the decision-making authority of the Employer concerning its administration and supervision of nursing practices.
 Such Committee shall be composed of six (6) registered nurses to be elected by the staff nurses, with one (1) representative from all clinical divisions, and six (6) representatives from management appointed by the Vice President of Patient Services.
 The purpose of this Committee shall be to discuss the quality of nursing practices, care of patients, and the role of the registered nurse in regard to the professional practice of nursing as prescribed by the Washington State Nurse Practice Act.
 The Committee shall prepare an agenda of topics to be discussed prior to the meeting and keep minutes of all meetings.
 Copies of the minutes approved by the Vice President of Patient Services and the Chairperson shall be distributed to each member of the Committee and to each cost center.
 The Committee shall meet quarterly.
 Special meetings may be called upon mutual agreement.
 Nurses shall be compensated at the regular rate of pay or be given paid release time for all time spent on the Nursing Practice Committee when they are members of the Committee and attend committee meetings. - 15.3 Safety Committee.
 The Employer shall provide a safe and healthy work place in compliance with federal, state, county, and local laws applicable to the safety and health of its employees.
 All health and safety equipment that is deemed necessary for a particular job, as indicated in the job description or department protocols, shall be furnished.
 The Employer will provide nurses with adequate training on the use of proper work methods and protective equipment required to perform hazardous duties.
 The Employer shall continue its Safety Committee in accordance with existing regulatory requirements.
 The purpose of this Committee shall be to investigate safety and health issues and to advise the Employer of education and preventive health measures for the workplace and its employees, including issues of workplace violence prevention and response.
 Nurses are encouraged to report any unsafe conditions to their supervisors and to the Safety Committee by utilizing the Medical Center's incident reporting process.
-Committee membership shall include up to five (5) registered nurses appointed by the Association.
+Committee membership shall include up to five (5) registered nurses appointed by the Union.
 The Medical Center will provide nurses who are unable to work because of an incident of workplace violence with paid medical leave as may be required under federal and state law.
 Time spent on the Safety Committee shall be paid at the regular rate of pay. - 15.3.1 Workplace Violence Prevention Plan.
 The Employer is committed to providing its employees with a nonviolent workplace and will not tolerate workplace violence.
 To support this commitment, the Employer will maintain a Workplace Violence Prevention Plan that includes the elements of Risk Assessment and Analysis, Risk Reduction Strategies, Incident Response Procedures and Periodic Review of the Plan.
 This Plan will include posted signs in prominent areas regarding the Medical Center's stance on aggressive behavior.
-The Safety Committee may provide input to Employer regarding the implementation and impact of the Plan.
+The Safety Committee may provide input to Employer regarding the implementation and impact of the Plan. - 15.4 Hospital Staffing Committee.
+The purpose of this Committee is to develop, oversee, and evaluate an annual nurse staffing plan covering each shift and patient care unit in accordance with the provisions of RCW 70.41.410-420.
+The Union will determine how nurses will be selected to serve on the Committee.
+Committee members will be on paid time while attending Committee meetings.